uberfastman/fantasy-football-metrics-weekly-report/resources/documentation/README.md

 * Make sure your operating system (OS) has Python 3.8 (or later) installed.
 See the above section on [dependencies](../../README.md#dependencies) for instructions.

-* After you've finished installing Python 3.8 (or later), check that it has been successfully installed by running `python3 --version` (or `py -0p` (or `py -3` to see if you can launch Python 3 if `py -0p` fails) if using the [Python launcher for Windows](https://docs.python.org/3/using/windows.html#python-launcher-for-windows) in Windows to list installed Python version with their paths) in the command line again, and confirming that it outputs `Python 3.8.x`, `Python 3.9.x`, or `Python 3.10.x`.
+* After you've finished installing Python 3.8 (or later), check that it has been successfully installed by running `python3 --version` (or `py -0p` (or `py -3` to see if you can launch Python 3 if `py -0p` fails) if using the [Python launcher for Windows](https://docs.python.org/3/using/windows.html#python-launcher-for-windows) in Windows to list installed Python version with their paths) in the command line again, and confirming that it outputs `Python 3.8.x`, `Python 3.9.x`, `Python 3.10.x`, or `Python 3.11.x`.
 If it *does **not***, double check that you followed all Python 3 installation steps correctly.

 * Open a command line prompt